-The program of study is accredited by the National Council on Accreditation of Teacher Education Programs (NCATE) and the Council on Accreditation of Counseling-Related Education Programs (CACREP).
+The program of study is accredited by the the Council for the Accreditation of Educator Preparation (CAEP) and the Council on Accreditation of Counseling-Related Education Programs (CACREP).
 In addition to the Graduate School requirements, the school counseling and guidance program requires undergraduate or graduate courses in child or human development and abnormal psychology, and one additional course in psychology (nine hours total).

 For the program of study and requirements for the M.A. in School Counseling and Guidance, click the link "Program of Study" in the right-side menu.

 Applicants for the M.A. in School Counseling must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions web site for more information and a checklist of application requirements.
 Detailed program information and course descriptions are also available in the Graduate Catalog.